Jamie Moyer

 [edit] Miscellany

-On July 21, 2007, Moyer and opposing starter David Wells formed the second-oldest pitching matchup in MLB history with a combined 88 years and 307 days.
+On July 21, 2007, Moyer and opposing starter David Wells formed the second-oldest pitching match-up in MLB history with a combined 88 years and 307 days.
 Only Don Sutton and Phil Niekro in June of 1987 were older.
-Moyer is currently the oldest player in Major League Baseball.
+Moyer was the oldest player in Major League Baseball when he retired, having claimed the title after Julio Franco left the major leagues at the end of the 2007 season.

 [edit] Analysis

-As of May 2009, Moyer has around 250 victories, a notable mark for pitchers aspiring to the Hall of Fame.
+Moyer passed the 250 wins mark during the 2009 season, a notable mark for pitchers aspiring to the Hall of Fame (he ended up with 269).
 Pitchers in the 20th century with 250 victories have either gotten into the Hall or been very strong candidates.
-Just to give a few examples, Bob Gibson had 251 victories and Carl Hubbell had 253.
+Just to give two examples, Bob Gibson had 251 victories and Carl Hubbell had 253.
 There are a few Hall of Famers on the similarity scores list of the most similar pitchers to Moyer, and others on the list may eventually get in.

-On the other hand, his scores on the Black Ink, Gray Ink, Hall of Fame Standards and Hall of Fame Monitor tests all put him below the average/likely Hall of Fame level as of May 2009.
+On the other hand, his scores on the Black Ink, Gray Ink, Hall of Fame Standards and Hall of Fame Monitor tests all put him below the average/likely Hall of Fame level at the time.

-To show how Moyer has changed, the most similar pitcher at age 33 was Sterling Hitchcock, not a Hall of Fame candidate, while the most similar pitcher at age 45 was Tommy John, a serious candidate.
+To show how Moyer changed over the years, the most similar pitcher at age 33 was Sterling Hitchcock, definitely not a Hall of Fame candidate, while the most similar pitcher at age 45 was Tommy John, a serious candidate.

 [edit] Notable Achievements